petebrowne/rack-pack/README.md

       'javascripts/application.js'  => '{vendor,app,.}/javascripts/*.js',
       'stylesheets/application.css' => '{vendor,app,.}/stylesheets/*.css'

 Beautiful, isn't it?
 I don't think you can get simpler than that.
-No yml config files or rake tasks.
+No Yaml config files or rake tasks.
 You'll set it up once then forget about it completely.
-Well unless you have to add a new source file and you were explicity setting your source file for a package, but whatever.
+Well unless you have to add a new source file and you were explicity setting your source files for a package, but whatever.

 ### Compression